 There have been no governance issues identified to date during the year that are considered significant in relation to the overall governance framework.
-Internal Audit have reported substantial assurance in the effectiveness of the governance arrangements and there has also been a review of the risk management strategy and the reporting of significant risks to the Board.
+Internal Audit have reported substantial assurance in the effectiveness of the governance arrangements.
+The risk management strategy continues to be followed and risks monitored, a report on Risk Assessment was presented to the Board at its meeting on 30 June 2023.
 I am therefore satisfied that the arrangements continue to be regarded as fit for purpose in accordance with the principles of the CIPFA governance framework.
 Specific opportunities for improvements in governance and internal control identified as part of the assurance processes detailed above have been addressed or are included in improvement plans allocated to the relevant member of the Management Team.